LoveKapibarasan/my_website/src/Docker/docker_memo.md

 * Docker is a platform that lets you package applications and their dependencies into lightweight, portable **containers** so they can run consistently across different environments.
 It simplifies development, testing, and deployment by isolating software from the host system.

-* `-it`   “run this command inside the container interactively as if I were in a terminal”.
 * `-E`  “Extended Regular Expressions”